GeoKrom/NTUA-Adaptive-Robust-and-Hierarchical-Control-course/README.md

-# NTUA Adaptive Robust and Hierarchical Control
+# Adaptive, Robust and Hierarchical Control

+Analytical and programming exercises for course DPMS_AS/2207 - Adaptive, Robust and Hierarchical Control, School of Mechanical Engineering, National Technical University of Athens.